Nikolaus Lenau: Biography

 Soon afterwards he developed signs of mental ill-health.
 In October 1844, he jumped from a window one morning and ran down a street shouting "Revolt!
 Freedom!
 Help!
 Fire!".
 He was placed in an asylum, under restraint, for the remainder of his life.
-He died in the asylum at Oberdöbling near Vienna and was buried in the cemetery of Weidling, near Klosterneuburg.
+He died in the asylum at Oberdöbling, possibly from neurosyphilis, near Vienna and was buried in the cemetery of Weidling, near Klosterneuburg.
 On his grave is the replica of an open book with an extract from one of his poems (An Frau Kleyle) inscribed on the left-hand page, while on the right-hand page there is the final stanza from his poem Vergangenheit.
 The city of Stockerau in Lower Austria has proclaimed itself "Lenau City", because Nikolaus Lenau went on extensive walks in the alluvial forests next to Stockerau and the Danube and was inspired to write one of his most famous lyric poems, "Schilflieder", during this time.
 He has various streets and squares in Vienna and the surrounding area named after him.

 His political poems, such as "By the Grave of a Minister," reveal Lenau's liberal sympathies with their attacks on the despotism of Metternich's reactionary system and the alleged corruption of the Catholic Church.
 Lenau's fame rests mainly upon his shorter poems; even his epics are essentially lyric in quality.
 His excellent poem, "Herbst", expresses the sadness and melancholy he felt after his sojourn in the United States and his strenuous travels across the Atlantic to return to Europe.
 In it, he mourns the loss of youth, the passing of time and his own sense of futility.
 The poem is archetypal of Lenau's style and culminates with the speaker dreaming of death as a final escape from emptiness.
 He is the greatest modern lyric poet of Austria, and the typical representative in German literature of that pessimistic Weltschmerz which, beginning with Lord Byron, reached its culmination in the poetry of Giacomo Leopardi.

 Lenau's Sämtliche Werke were first published in 4 vols. by Anastasius Grün in 1855, but there are several more modern editions, as those by Max Koch in Joseph Kürschner's Deutsche Nationalliteratur of 1888 (vols.
 154 and 155), and E. Castle (2 vols., 1900).